alexwlchan/alexwlchan.net/src/_drafts/downloading-sqs-queues.md

 ```

 The response tells us whether it successfully deleted all the messages, and if not, which failed to delete.
-That's what the IDs are for -- they tell us which deletes failed, if any.
+That's what the IDs are for -- we can work out which deletes failed, if any.
-We could use the IDs to retry any failed deletes, but in practice, I've never had an issue with message deletions, so I just raise an error if that ever occurs:
+We could use the IDs to retry any failed deletes, but in practice, I've never had an issue with message deletions, so I'll just raise an error if that ever occurs:

 ```python
 if len(resp['Successful']) != len(entries):